tairabiteru/Battle-Score-Aggregator/docs/JUDGING.md

 To score, you must:

   -  place your cursor in the box of the question and team you want to score.
 You may optionally use `TAB` to move to the next cell.
+    - You can also use the arrow keys to move around, or hit `ENTER` to advance you to the next cell, much like `TAB`.
   - Enter the score.
   - That's it.